paulrougieux/TiMBA/README.md

 ### Model settings
 Multiple settings are integrated in TiMBA to allow users to interact with the model and adapt the modelling parameters to their research interests.
-Following chapter provides an brief overview of the model settings.
+Following chapter provides a brief overview of the model settings.
 A detailed description of the settings is provided in the documentation.

 Basic model settings include:
 - The base year of simulation (year in which is simulation starts)
-- The maximum amount of periods for the simulations
+- The maximum number of periods for the simulations
 - A flag to use product prices as shadow or calculated prices [default: shadow_PP]
 - A flag to compute world prices as shadow, constant or average prices [default: shadow_WP]
 - A flag to specify the adopted material balance [default: C_specific_MB]
 - A flag to activate global material balance balancing all wood flows globally [default: False]
 - A computation factor for Transportation Import/Export [default: 1]
 - A flag for the use of serialized input pkl files [default: False]
-- A flag for the use of dynamized developents in TiMBA [default: True]
+- A flag for the use of dynamized developments in TiMBA [default: True]
-- A flag which will capp prices by a maximum [default: False]
+- A flag which will cap prices by a maximum [default: False]
 - A flag to show verbose optimization output [default: True]
-- A flag to show verbose calculation informations [default: False]
+- A flag to show verbose calculation information [default: False]

 TiMBA is delivered with a set of default settings, which were tested and validated.
-The default settings can be changed when excuting the package in the CMD or in `default_parameters.py` (changes in settings by the CLI will overwrite parameters in `default_parameters.py`).
+The default settings can be changed when executing the package in the CMD or in `default_parameters.py` (changes in settings by the CLI will overwrite parameters in `default_parameters.py`).

 #### Settings as parameters
-The CLI allows to access basic model settings and their default values.
+The CLI provides to access basic model settings, and their default values.
 Check if CLI command is registered and available on your computer by executing either:

 - >run_timba --help